I-Play Music Standards of Admission Policy 2025 to 2027

 -

-Being prepared to sign-up to our student portal and check weekly for homework and any important news bulletins
+Being prepared to register for student portal and to use it for lesson related communication including homework help, links to other pages, and any important news bulletins.

 -